Walking through Fire

 The wildfire was spreading faster than we could run.
-When I came to the open field with five freaked out cats in my car, helicopters circled high in the sky, like tiny flies within a massive red orange globe of fire surrounding us.
-Amidst smoke, panicked people, bleating and whinnying of scared animals, I searched for my daughter, and saw that our white mare and Little Buddha, our donkey, were tied up to a tree, but where was our other horse?
+When I came to the open field with five freaked out cats in my car, helicopters circled high in the sky, like tiny flies within a massive red-orange globe of fire surrounding us.
+Amidst the smoke, panicked people, bleating, and whinnying of scared animals, I searched for my daughter and saw that our white mare and Little Buddha, our donkey, were tied up to a tree, but where was our other horse?
 Yemaya cried: “Mama, Magic ran away.”
 I looked into the distance and saw him running around the airport at record speed, with his long golden mane flying behind him, he looked gorgeous I admit.
 Fire trucks arrived, honking, people shouted orders through the microphone.
-One was for me:”Get that horse off the runway, the helicopter needs to land.
+One was for me: “Get that horse off the runway, the helicopter needs to land.
 Now!”
 Great, he had no idea what it meant to deal with a hot-blooded Arab stallion, who was spooked out of his mind and bolted at every movement he saw and heard.
 I could never catch up to him.
 What to do?
-Time was of the essence; they would shoot, if I would not get him now.
+Time was of the essence; they would shoot if I would not get him now.

 With lives at stake, disappearing into fear was not the way.
 Instead, I rooted deeply into the earth and expanded into a larger field of awareness and peace, connecting with him through my heart.
 I sent a clear message across the ethers: “Magic, stop”.